Trees to the Rescue

 While this is a pretty low-tech way of approaching the problem, it has a high-tech sounding name:

-This is an easy way for you to be part of improving our environment by planting a tree!
+This is an easy way for you to be part of improving our environment, just by planting a tree!

 Besides planting new trees, can you think of ways your actions might save a tree from being cut down?